gggeek/phpxmlrpc/README.md

 Docs
 ----
-The manual, in HTML and pdf versions, can be found in the doc/ directory.
+The manual can be found in the doc/manual directory, in HTML and PDF versions for release tarballs and Docbook always.

-Use of this software is subject to the terms in doc/index.html
+Use of this software is subject to the terms in the [license.txt](license.txt) file

 SSL-certificate
 ---------------